 These are the top five benefits you can get from tenant screening questions and adopting a tenant scoring system.
 You can probably think of a few other advantages of finding great renters, including keeping the rest of your tenants happy by giving them good neighbors.

 The main takeaway is that when you screen your applicants, you make sure your new tenant meets your standards.
+You may also encourage them to get renters insurance to avoid litigation in case the possession of your tenant gets damaged or stolen.
+If your rental unit is located in Arkansas, G&G Independent insurance can help your tenant find the cheapest renters insurance in Arkansas.
 And that means you can spend less time worrying and more time relaxing.